Canyoneering at Kawasan Falls on Cebu was the most extreme adventure we did in the Philippines.

 The adventure started with a walk down a jungle path as we got to know our guides.
 Five different guys came with us and allowed us to go without lifejackets and helmets.
 I got to know our guide Jerome who was actually spiderman and did the entire canyon in jeans and flip-flops without slipping once.

 As soon as we saw the river for the first time, the turquoise blue shocked me.
 I had never seen water looking so dense and rich in color.
 Our guides yelled out to jump in.
 I was a bit nervous about how deep it was and how lax the guides were but Jerome casually backflipped into the river so from that moment forward it was on.

-The current was strong but even without lifejackets it was never overwhelming.
-I would call myself a good swimmer and definitely had no issues but a lifejacket would have been more relaxing for the floating parts of the tour.
+The current was strong but even without lifejackets, it was never overwhelming.
+I would call myself a good swimmer and definitely had no issues but a lifejacket would have been more relaxing for the floating parts of the canyoneering tour at Kawasan Falls.

-Each section of the canyon went for 10 or so minute before we would arrive at a big jump or a natural water slide.
+Each section of the Kawasan Falls canyoneering tour went for 10 or so minute before we would arrive at a big jump or a natural water slide.
 Our guides had no issues waiting around for everyone to climb the canyons and make their jump or to re-do their failed backflip to get a better photo.
+This is the benefit of booking a tour rather than just going with a big random group you will get thrown in to at the entrance.
 Our crew was really chilled out and it made the experience much more fun knowing that our guides were just in on the fun too.

 There was a huge dam wall and a rope swing that we spent some time checking out.
 The jungle was such an amazing setting for our journey and around each corner was another magical scene.

 We were starting to wonder if we would ever reach Badian Kawasan Falls when all of a sudden a small group of people huddled over a huge drop.
 We were at the second falls, which was about a 50 foot drop.
 I watched someone jump and decided this was a great way to cap off an amazing day!